 \section{Introduction}

-The Hopf algebra of $A$-decorated multi-indices (where $A$ is some fixed finite set) appeared in the recent work of P. Linares, F. Otto and M. Tempelmayr on rough paths \cite{LOT23}, as a new combinatorial tool for handling rough differential equations (see also \cite{LO22, L23, BEH2024}, and \cite{BL2023, BD2023} for an extension to rough partial differential equations via regularity structures).
-Recalling that the free pre-Lie algebra generated by $A$ is the linear span of $A$-decorated rooted trees \cite{CL01, DL02}, the canonical surjective map $\Phi$ from the free pre-Lie algebra $\mop{PL}(A)$ generated by $A$ onto the free Novikov algebra $\mop{N}(A)$ yields, by transposition and multiplicative extension, a canonical embedding $\jmath$ of the multi-index Hopf algebra $\mathcal H_{\smop{LOT}}^A$ into the Hopf algebra $\mathcal H_{\smop{BCK}}^A$ of $A$-decorated rooted forests.
+A Hopf algebra of multi-indices appeared in the recent work of P. Linares, F. Otto and M. Tempelmayr on regularity structures \cite{LOT23}, as a new combinatorial tool for handling rough partial differential equations.
+This new approach was continued in \cite{LO22, BL2023, BD2023}, and adapted to the framework of rough paths and rough differential equations in \cite{L23, BEH2024}.
+We will stick to this somewhat simpler framework, which permits us to look at $A$-decorated multi-indices: contrarily to what happens in general with regularity structures, the set $A$ of decorations does not play an active role in the definition of the coproduct.\\

+Recalling that the free pre-Lie algebra generated by $A$ is the linear span of $A$-decorated rooted trees \cite{CL01, DL02}, the canonical surjective map $\Phi$ from the free pre-Lie algebra $\mop{PL}(A)$ generated by $A$ onto the free Novikov algebra $\mop{N}(A)$ yields, by transposition and multiplicative extension, a canonical embedding $\jmath$ of the multi-index Hopf algebra $\mathcal H_{\smop{LOT}}^A$ into the Hopf algebra $\mathcal H_{\smop{BCK}}^A$ of $A$-decorated rooted forests\footnote{In the undecorated case $A=\{*\}$, the Hopf algebra $\mathcal H^A_{\ssmop{LOT}}$ is a quotient of the original Hopf algebra of \cite{LOT23}.
+A family of generators is discarded due to the fact that we do not deal with regularity structures.}.
 This conceptually simple algebraic fact allows a grouping of the terms in the tree expansion \cite{Gubi2010} of the solution of a rough differential equation driven by a H\"older continuous path $X:[0;T]\to \mathbb R^d$ corresponding to any choice of a rough path or branched rough path $\mathbb X$ over $X$ \cite{L98, LCL04, LV07, Gubi2010}.
 The grouping is performed according to multi-indices, considering for each multi-index $M$ the set of trees $t$ such that $\Phi(t)=M$.
 Along these lines, a multi-index rough path is a two-parameter family of characters of $\mathcal H_{\smop{LOT}}^A$ subject to Chen's lemma and suitable estimates \cite{LOT23, M24}. \\